 What I mean?
 Often, someone tries to present their product as something extraordinary, and without it you certainly can not build your cockpit :) .
 But if you learn more about options, how it works, look around, then suddenly, you can find something similar, but much cheaper or even free.

 All these words should assure you that it's a real device, in visual appearance and materials - "realistic" surface texture, exact colors, shape and color of screws, maybe smell...
-(Does this include "weathering"?)
+(Does this include "weathering", scratches?)

 First, why anyone would make it "non-full-scale"?
 "Replica" means "an exact copy," but the actual product may not always be as exact.
-Anyway, you decide it for yourself - for what level of "exact" you are ready to pay - exact color, shape, size, controls or functionality of this device (do not confuse it with the functionality of the program that it uses!).
+Anyway, you decide it for yourself - for what level of "exactness" you are ready to pay extra money - for exact color, shape, size, controls or functionality of this device (but do not confuse it with the functionality of the program and simulator that it uses!).

 If those "alternatives" are extremely expensive and priced non-adequately, it absolutely doesn't mean that this "cheaper" device has a really reasonable price and is worth your money.
 Try to get more information about it's internal structure and how it works (as an independed device with its own software or as a passive input/output device that uses external programs or simulator functionality).